Methodology

 Total trade value at risk

-All matched commodity corridors transiting Malacca, 14d at 100% closure
+All matched commodity corridors transiting Malacca, 14d at 100% closure.
+Model v0.2, 2023 data.

 Countries with material exposure

-Rerouting delay — Sunda Strait
+Rerouting delay: Sunda Strait

 +4days avg